 Expression Engine

-The expression engine is a powerful matching and filtering system used throughout Netify Agent v5 to define flow policies, network intelligence rules, and classification criteria.
-It enables network administrators and integrators to craft sophisticated rules that match flows based on dozens of attributes including application, protocol, network location, traffic direction, intelligence risk scores, and custom metadata.
+The expression engine is a powerful matching and filtering system used throughout Netify Agent to define network policies, network intelligence rules, and classification criteria.
+It enables network administrators and integrators to craft sophisticated rules that match flows based on dozens of attributes.

-Two syntax modes are available for creating flow expressions: a compact syntax optimized for common use cases, and a full-featured advanced syntax for complex matching logic.
+Two syntax modes are available for creating flow expressions: a compact syntax optimized for simple use cases, and a full-featured standard syntax for more advanced logic.

 Compact Syntax